-The Brownfields Law and the EPA Programs that resulted from that law has had a very positive impact on many communities throughout the nation.
-According to EPA, since the inception of the program, there have been over 24,000 Assessments, over 1,200 cleanups completed, nearly 110,000 jobs, and over \$23 billion dollars leveraged.
-In fact, for every EPA dollar spent leverages (on average) \$17.79 in other investments.
+The Brownfields Law and the EPA Program that resulted has had a very positive impact on many communities throughout the nation.
+According to EPA, since the inception of the program, over 26,000 brownfield sites have been assessed and have made over 5,700 properties and 66,000 acres ready for reuse.
+As of March 1, 2017, the program has leveraged over 123,000 jobs and over \$23.6 billion dollars.
+In fact, for every EPA dollar spent leverages approximately \$16 in other investments.